History of SIC Codes: Origins, Revisions, 1987 Standard, and Extended SIC Today

 |---|---|---|

-Bottom line: SIC remains a foundational classification for legacy comparability and many private-sector datasets, while NAICS is the modern standard for current government statistical reporting and official 6-digit definitions.
-Extended SIC taxonomies can add segmentation, but should be treated as vendor-defined layers anchored to the official 4-digit SIC standard.
+SIC remains a foundational classification system for legacy comparability, historical continuity, and many private-sector datasets.
+NAICS is the modern standard for current government statistical reporting and official 6-digit definitions.
+Extended SIC taxonomies can add useful segmentation, but they should be treated as vendor-defined layers anchored to the official 4-digit SIC structure.